2FA for P&A Participants

 Your plan begins on January 1 and ends on December 31 and your plan also offers the grace period.
 Your run-out period is March 31 of the following year, which means you have until this date to submit claims for any expenses incurred during the plan year as well as the grace period.

 Pro Tip: Knowing your FSA plan’s plan year dates and whether you have the grace period or carry forward provision will help you better manage your account.
-Remember, it’s important to know these rules so you can prevent unused dollars from being forfeited and maximize your savings!
+Remember, it’s important to know these rules so you can spend down your account balance – and maximize your savings!